metalsmith/in-place/Readme.md

 This plugin renders templating syntax in your source files.
 You can use any templating engine supported by [consolidate.js](https://github.com/tj/consolidate.js#supported-template-engines).
 Pass options to `metalsmith-in-place` with the [Javascript API](https://github.com/segmentio/metalsmith#api) or [CLI](https://github.com/segmentio/metalsmith#cli).
 The options are:

 * `engine`: templating engine (required)
+* `partials`: a folder to scan for partials, will register all found files as partials (optional)
 * `pattern`: only files that match this pattern will be processed (optional)

 Any unrecognised options will be passed on to consolidate.js.
 You can use this, for example, to disable caching by passing `cache: false` to consolidate.
 See the [consolidate.js documentation](https://github.com/tj/consolidate.js) for all available options.

+Note that consolidates `partials` option isn't accessible, as the implementation of consolidate for `metalsmith-in-place` skips the `readPartials` method.
+This is why anything other than a string passed to the `partials` option will be discarded.

 ## Installation